 The Academic Success Centre at Confederation College offers peer tutoring and drop-in professional tutoring to students in a variety of subjects.

 The Paterson Library Commons at Confederation College offers various resources for students including databases, journals, e-books, and e-videos.
 The Paterson Library Commons also provides services for students such as borrowing services, course reserves, and interlibrary loans.

 Confederation College’s Student Success Advisors provides services such as assistance with course selection, adding and dropping courses, and alternate program pathways.

 Confederation College Financial Aid offers a range of financial assistance which consists of merit-based scholarships, need-based bursaries, and awards based on academic achievement.
 Information regarding Confederation College's financial aid is available on their website, as well as complete lists of scholarships, bursaries, awards, and contact information.

-Confederation College’s Residence Office offers two residence buildings for students, Sibley Hall Residence and the New Residence, both on the Thunder Bay campus, on a first-come, first-served basis for first year students.
+Confederation College’s Residence Office offers on-campus housing for students, Sibley Hall Residence and Spruce and Cedar Houses, on the Thunder Bay campus, on a first-come, first-served basis for first year students.
 Sibley Hall is a traditional style residence and has five different room styles: open single (private washroom), open double (private washroom), dorm super single, dorm single and dorm double.
-The New Residence Building offers townhouse style accommodations.
+Spruce and Cedar Houses offer apartment style accommodations.
 Each apartment comes equipped with 4 private bedrooms, 2 washrooms, laundry machines, a full kitchen and living space.
 Building amenities for traditional style residences include:

 All rooms come furnished and include internet access, local telephone calls, and digital cable television (accessible using personal computers) .
 Residence rates vary depending on building and room choice.
 Mandatory meal plans are an additional cost, and operate on a declining balance system.
 Payment plans for residence fees are available.